Skip to main content

 Even though it is an ancient curiosity, the interest in understanding the sound manifestations of birds remains latent.
 It is as if it were a place to which we end up returning/visiting out of sonic curiosity, sometimes in the hope of establishing communication and other times with the desire to exercise dominance.

 This project has its starting point in a scientific article that proposed a cognitive parallel between songbirds and human primates, recognizing in both the possibility of learning and memorizing complex sound phrases to develop a generational auditory memory and communication through language.
-This process would involve the motor-visual-sound neurons; that is, our ability to communicate with each other would be subject to the interdisciplinary action of these neurons.

 image credits